Please confirm topic selection

 • Pin strength

-• stainless steel pins have higher failure loads than titanium and MRI-compatible graphite and should be used with traction of > 50lbs.
+• stainless steel pins have higher failure loads than those made of titanium or MRI-compatible graphite

 • Reduction with Serial Traction